linux-surface/linux-surface/README.md

 * For the most part, things are tested on a Surface Book 2.
   While most things are reportedly fully working on other devices, your mileage may vary.
   Please look at the issues list for possible exceptions.

 ## Installation and Setup

 We provide package repositories for the patched kernel and other utilities.
 Please refer to the [detailed installation and setup guide][wiki-setup].
 There, you may also find device-specific caveats.
+After installation, you may want to have a look at the [wiki][wiki] and the `contrib/` directory for useful tweaks.

 If you want to compile the kernel yourself (e.g. if your distribution is not supported), please have a look at the [wiki][wiki-compiling].